kern-me/Etsy-Rank-Scraper/README.md

 # README #
-"EtsyRank Keyword Scraper" is designed to automate the collection of Etsy keyword data.
-It does all the manual work of copying and pasting keyword data from EtsyRank.
+"Eranker" is designed to automate the collection of Etsy keyword data from the keyword research platform "Erank".
+It does all the manual work of copying and pasting keyword data.

 # Version #
-* Etsy Rank Keyword Scraper
+* Eranker
 * 2.1.0

 # Why Tho? #